Isabella Rossellini: Film and television

 Rossellini was the president of the jury for the 61st Berlin International Film Festival in 2011.
 In April 2015, she was announced as the president of the jury for the Un Certain Regard section of the 2015 Cannes Film Festival.

 In 2016, Rossellini was cast as Rita Marks, the matriarch of the Marks crime family in the Hulu original series, Shut Eye.

 In 2023, Rossellini was honoured with Lifetime Achievement Award at the 18th Rome Film Festival.

-In 2024, Rossellini received acclaim for her portrayal of Sister Agnes in the political drama, Conclave, opposite Ralph Fiennes, Stanley Tucci and John Lithgow, for which she received an Academy Award nomination.
+In 2024, Rossellini received acclaim for her portrayal of Sister Agnes in the political drama, Conclave, opposite Ralph Fiennes, Stanley Tucci and John Lithgow, for which she received a Best Supporting Actress nomination at the 97th Academy Awards.

 On February 15, 2025, it was announced that Rossellini would be joining the cast of Ryan Murphy's upcoming television series, The Beauty.
-On February 26, 2025, it was announced that she had been cast in Mike Newell's Wallis Simpson biopic, The Bitter End, playing opposite Joan Collins.
+On February 26, 2025, it was announced that she had been cast in Mike Newell's Wallis Simpson biopic, My Duchess, playing opposite Joan Collins.
 Rossellini is also set to star in Jeremiah Zagar's upcoming film The Painted Bride, alongside actors Jeremy Allen White and Mandy Patinkin.

 The distribution rights to a documentary starring Rossellini, A Season with Isabella Rossellini, were secured by Escapade Media in September 2025.
 The documentary, directed by Marian Lacombe, sees Rossellini reflecting on her life as a celebrated model as well as her colorful life.

+Rossellini was cast in Marco Perego's film Petrichor shot in Italy over the summer of 2025.
+In May 2026, it was announced that Rossellini had been cast and was currently filming Alice Rohrwacher's Three Incestuous Sisters.